 Evidence of fraud

-Proving that fraud has taken place can often present significant difficulties for the party who wants to contest a will on the grounds of fraud.
+Proving that will fraud has taken place can often present significant difficulties.

-If someone has imitated the deceased and forged their signature it is possible to call a handwriting expert to give evidence.
-They would compare the signature on the will with other examples of the testator’s signature and handwriting.
-If it is deemed that the signature is not the deceased’s, the will is likely to be declared invalid and any previous will (or the intestacy rules) shall apply.
+If someone has forged the deceased’s signature it may be possible to call a handwriting expert to give evidence.
+Such an expert can compare the signature on the will with other examples of the testator’s signature and handwriting.
+If a court is satisfied that the signature is not the deceased’s, the will is likely to be declared invalid and any previous will (or the intestacy rules) shall apply.

 How we can help